mlabonne/graph-neural-network-course/README.md

 # 🌐 Graph Neural Network Course

+Graph Neural Networks (GNNs) are one of the **most interesting architectures in deep learning**.
+Because of their **young age**, educational resources are **scarce and more research-oriented**, which can discourage many practitioners.
+In this course, you'll learn **everything you need to know** from basic architectures to the current **state of the art** with hands-on tutorials.

 <h2>Chapter 1: Introduction to Graph Neural Networks</h2>

 What's a GNN?
 Essentials of graph theory and PyTorch Geometric.